Module 1House Design Tutorial

 At this point in your design process it is not necessary for your drawings to be to scale.
 Later, once you have situated the house and are drawing up full blueprints for your home, you will need to create a scaled house site plan.

-Click here for another example of house plot plans.
+Click here for another example of a house plot plan.

 Next Tutorial Module